jakeer-hussain/SMAI_Assignments/README.md

 # Statistical Methods in AI – Spring 2025

-This repository contains the complete set of assignments submitted for the **Statistical Methods in AI (SMAI)** course during **Spring 2025** at IIIT Hyderabad, under the guidance of **Prof. Vineet Gandhi**.
+This repository contains the complete set of assignments submitted for the **Statistical Methods in AI (SMAI)** course during **Spring 2025** at IIIT Hyderabad.
 The assignments demonstrate implementation from scratch, use of deep learning frameworks, and in-depth analysis of models.

 ---